Rollin' On The River... The Thames Path!

-From the Tower of London to the Shard there's a story.
+From the Tower of London to the Shard there's many a story to be told.
 London's Thames Path has many points of interest but I believe that Tower Bridge puts the cat amongst the pigeons.
 We don't have a Brooklyn Bridge in London but we don't need one because this is London!
 128 years ago in 1886 saw Tower Bridge begin its construction.
 Tourists travel to London to marvel at the River Thames and all of the monuments that encompass the Thames Path, quite frankly I couldn't care about the gawking tourists because they are just nauseating!
 Tower Bridge brings North and South London together with Tower Hamlets to the North and Bermondsey to the South of the river.
 Tower Bridge overlooks a great traditional London pub, walk over Tower Bridge heading south to find the Anchor Tap pub on Horselydown Lane?
-Gentrification isn't an issue for this landmark!
-I'm not historian but I know that this bridge is uniquely London!
-I love LDN!
+Gentrification shouldn't be an issue for this landmark!
+Yes L, Tower Bridge will always be uniquely LDN!

-The OXO Tower Wharf was once to the OXO brand, producing the famous stock products throughout the 1930's along London's South Bank.
+The OXO Tower Wharf was once to the OXO Tower, producing the famous stock products throughout the 1930's along London's very own South Bank.
 Every dog has its day and that saying rings true for The OXO Tower Wharf for the factory warehouse became derelict but with a source of key investment the modern day OXO Tower Wharf shines on today as a mixed use complex with lots to offer.
 I walked from Tower Bridge to the OXO Tower Wharf to see what all the fuss has been about, now offices, shops and arts space makes up the renovated OXO brand building.
 It might have just been the time of day or the location but there was a string of artists who were sketching along the Blackfriars Bridge, funnily enough their view took in the OXO Tower Wharf as the sun set over London.
+Go!